Carole Nash: Partners

-Ace Cafe

-The Ace Cafe has played a notable role in motorcycle culture since it opened in its doors 1938.
-Carole Nash has sponsored the Ace Cafe for many years and regularly takes part in bike meets and ride-outs with them.

-Shows

-Carole Nash has helped nurture the motorcycle culture through their involvement with many of the UK and Ireland's biggest motorcycle shows and events.

-The company has continued to grow its partnerships with Bauer Media and Mortons, who between them organise the majority of the motorcycle shows covering both current and vintage bikes.

 Social responsibility

-To commemorate the 30th anniversary of the company, Carole Nash donated £30,000, shared out amongst five local charities; the Christie Hospital, North West Air Ambulance, The Counselling & Family Centre, Forever Manchester and Brake.
+To commemorate the 30th anniversary of the company in 2015, Carole Nash donated £30,000, shared out amongst five local charities; the Christie Hospital, North West Air Ambulance, The Counselling & Family Centre, Forever Manchester and Brake.

 A further £30,000 was split across six Blood Bikes groups.
 Blood Bikes are a rapid response motorcycle-based charity, run by unpaid volunteers, who move urgent medical supplies and test samples to hospitals up and down the UK.

 Insidebikes

 The company operates its own motorcycle news, guide and advice site, entitled Insidebikes.
 The site provides motorcycle-related news covering industry news, consumer issues and sport news from the MotoGP, World Superbikes and British Superbikes championships.
 A number of guides on new products, models and owning and riding advice are also featured.

 Awards

 Carole Nash has been awarded a number of awards, including: